|Dimensions||15 × 5 × 9 in|

 Bronze Bull Statues.
 Fabricated in the lost wax method and a true work of art.
 Perfect for school mascot, the home, desk, tabletop, office, lounge, and restaurant.
 We can custom fabricate any bronze statue you require at an affordable price.

-Check our references https://bronze-depot.com/references and see a partial list of our satisfied clients.
+Check our references at https://bronze-depot.com/references and see a partial list of our satisfied clients.
 You won’t find this high-quality sculpture for less anywhere.

 Be aware of knockoffs that use inferior material or companies that take deposits and don’t deliver.
 Always check with the Better Business Bureau before purchasing.
 To order or for additional information call Richard (Hablo Español) at 321 804 4642 or mailto:[email protected]